pytorch/torchtune/CONTRIBUTING.md

 Note that the above flags can be combined with other pytest flags, so e.g. `pytest tests -m integration_test -k 'test_loss'` will run only recipe tests matching the substring `test_loss`.

+> [!NOTE]
-It is important to note that outputs computed on MPS may differ from those on CUDA/CPU.
-As a result, some tests are skipped.
+> It is important to note that reference loss values have been calculated on CPU/GPU.
+As a result, some tests may be skipped on non-CUDA platforms.
 Keep this in mind when adding new tests involving calculations.

 &nbsp;